 What can be done about workplace bullying?

-When we looked at data from bullying in children, we saw that there was little change in bullying year on year unless a system-wide intervention took place and no change in participant roles unless there was a culture change.
+When we examined data on child bullying, we saw that there was little change in bullying year on year unless a system-wide intervention took place and no change in participant roles unless there was a culture change.
 Moving the victimized student into a new class does not solve the problem.

 With most involved in the bullying process (even as Outsiders) then, interventions need to be directed towards changing the group and not the individual.